bradhowes/SF2Lib/README.md

 * reverbEffectSend -- how much of a rendered sample is sent to a reverb effect audio channel (L+R)

 Since there are plenty of chorus and reverb effects available, this library will not have any of its own.
 Rather the goal will be to make available the effect send channels for other AUv3 nodes to process as they wish.
+This is the case
+now: the render [Engine](Sources/SF2Lib/include/SF2Lib/Render/Engine/Engine.hpp) `renderInto` method takes a [Mixer](Sources/SF2Lib/include/SF2Lib/Utils/Mixer.hpp) instance which support generating a "chorus effect send" and a "reverb effect send" channels.
+These are populated with samples from active voices, and their levels are controlled by the `chorusEffectSend` and `reverbEffectSend` parameters mentioned above.

 # DSPTableGenerator